ClementNerma/NightOS/docs/specs/signals.md

 If no handler is registered for this signal, it will kill the process when received.

+## `0x2B` SERVICE_CLIENT_CLOSED

+Sent to a [client thread](services.md#thread-types) to indicate its client closed before the connection was properly terminated.
+The thread is expected to terminate as soon as possible (there is no time limit though).

 ## `0x2C` SERVICE_CLIENT_CONN_END

 Sent to a [client thread](services.md#thread-types) to indicate its client asked to close the connection.
 The associated RC and SC are immediatly closed.

-## `0x2D` SERVICE_CLIENT_CLOSED
+## `0x2D` SERVICE_CLOSED

+**Datafield:**

+- Connection's unique request ID (8 bytes)

-Sent to a [client thread](services.md#thread-types) to indicate its client closed before the connection was properly terminated.
+Sent to a process that previously established a connection with a service, to indicate the associated service thread closed before the connection was properly terminated.
-The thread is expected to terminate as soon as possible (there is no time limit though).

 ## `0x32` RECV_SHARED_MEM